-Laura Clarke found the love of life-long learning, teaching and mentoring from her parents, and it is no wonder she finds joy in supporting the W2WM mission since 2015 by serving as a mentor with the organization.
-In her career, Laura has over 20 years of management experience, and she supports the learning & development arm of corporate human resources, leading a technical learning and certification support team for a large government contractor.
-Utilizing her background in project and people management, Laura loves to inspire creativity and diversity of thought in her teams.
+Laura Clarke found the love of life-long learning, teaching and mentoring from her parents, and it is no wonder she finds joy in supporting the W2WM mission since 2015 by serving as a mentor, volunteer, and board member with the organization.
+In her career, Laura has over 20 years of people and project management experience, and currently works for a retirement community coordinating programs to help residents with dementia transition to memory care.

 Stacey Collins (she/her)

 Stacey Collins is Vice President and Assistant Director of Client and Community Relations for PNC Bank in the Greater Washington Area.
 In this role at PNC, Stacey is responsible for client, community and employee engagement strategies.
 Stacey also leads the regional implementation of PNC’s signature philanthropic program, Grow Up Great, a multi-year initiative to help prepare children from birth to age 5 for success in school and life, and champions the importance of investing in early childhood education.
 Her 30-year career in banking spans marketing, advertising, public relations, channel management, and community engagement.